 Creating Wedding Photography Packages

-In the photo package, include a pre-consultation session so you can get a good sense of what the client wants.
-Note of the amount of coverage you will provide such as pre-ceremony preparations, ceremony, and reception.
-You should also include the number of fine art prints in each package, and whether the package includes photo editing.
+In your wedding photo package, include a pre-consultation session so you can get a good sense of what the client wants.
+You should also note the amount of coverage you will provide such as pre-ceremony preparations, ceremony, and reception.

-Many photographers are providing an online gallery of wedding photos that is password protected as part of their photo packages.
-You can also offer to have a second camera person on site, for an additional charge, to ensure you cover all the angles.
+You can also offer to have a second camera person on-site, for an additional charge, to ensure you cover all the angles.

 If you are offering wedding photography and videography packages together, make sure you include the types of videography services you will provide to clients.
 Wedding photographer and videographer packages tend to be on the pricier side, as you are providing two different media options in one.